bitblocks-dev/bevy-gpu-heightmap/README.md

-# bevy-marching-cubes
+# bevy-gpu-heightmap

-A marching cubes implementation for Bevy.
+A compute shader heightmap implementation for Bevy.